olliw42/mLRS-docu/docs/SETUP_SIK.md

 ([back to main page](../README.md))

 This page describes how to use mLRS as a bi-directional MAVLink telemetry link similar to a SiK telemetry unit.
 This setup doesn't require a radio and will only transmit and receive MAVLink data.
-The "SiK Telemetry" operation mode functions like any other mode; the only difference is that RC capability is not utilized.
+The only unique aspect of "SiK Telemetry" method of operation is that RC over MAVLink is not utilized.

 <img src="images/mLRS-docu-setup-sik-telemetry-02.jpg" width="800px">